john-french/distributed-systems-labs-soln/dataBindingLab/README.md

 	</dependency>
 ```
 ##### Annotate Classes
 Similar to JAXB, Jackson also gives us control over how our objects are represented in JSON.
+Jackson annotations are described in the library's [documentation](https://github.com/FasterXML/jackson-docs/wiki/JacksonAnnotations).
 Add the following imports and Jackson annotations to the `Book` class:
 ```
 import com.fasterxml.jackson.annotation.JsonProperty;
 import com.fasterxml.jackson.annotation.JsonPropertyOrder;